 Disabled Housing Subsidies and Disability Support

 - Missouri Mainstream and Non-Elderly Disabled (NED) Voucher Directory - DMH Housing maintains a directory of Missouri Public Housing Agencies (PHAs) that have Mainstream and Non-Elderly Disabled (NED) vouchers available.
 These housing vouchers are similar to Housing Choice Vouchers (also known as Section 8) but are specifically for households where the Head of Household is under the age of 62 and has a disability.

 - Centers for Independent Living - The Centers for Independent Living (CIL's) are located throughout Missouri and help people with disabilities achieve greater independence in their daily lives through community-based support.
 Their activities include helping people with disabilities find housing appropriate to their needs.
 Click the link below for a complete list of the Missouri Centers for Independent Living.

 - Midwest Special Needs Trust - The Midwest Special Needs Trust is a Missouri 501(c)(3) established by state statute in 1989 to assist people with disabilities.
 Through its Charitable Trust, MSNT provides, on an ongoing basis, grants to cover a wide range of needs, many of which are housing-related.
 These can include grants for assistive technology such as the construction of wheelchair ramps.
-Applicants must be U.S. citizen Missouri residents and considered disabled by the Social Security Administration.
+Applicants must be U.S. citizens, Missouri residents, and considered disabled by the Social Security Administration.